How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Related Work

-Noticeable, the definition of online setting in their paper differs from the popular one.
+The authors claim to work in the online setting.
+Nevertheless, the definition of online setting in the paper differs from the popular one.
 In their case, \textit{online} means that the training stream is only processed once and the memory is updated at the end of each task.
-In the standard scenario, instead, \textit{online} implies that only a mini-batch of data points is available to be processed \cite{mai2022onlinesurvey}, and the model and the memory are updated with high frequency \cite{soutif2023comprehensive}.
+In the standard scenario, instead, \textit{online} implies that only a mini-batch of data points is available to be processed \citep{mai2022onlinesurvey}, and the model and the memory are updated with high frequency \citep{soutif2023comprehensive}.
 In addition to this, to further enhance diversity, they employ data augmentation on the memory.
-Thus, the contribution of $u_{RM}$ on reducing CF is unclear.
+Thus, the contribution of Eq. \eqref{eq:rm} on reducing CF is unclear.

 In the remainder of this work, we systematically investigate the effect of established uncertainty scores - including $u_{RM}$ - as well as the newly proposed Bregman Information on combating catastrophic forgetting in a realistic online-CL setting.